 Sell worthless investments.
 If you own an investment that you believe is worthless, ask your tax preparer if you can sell it to someone other than a related party for a minimal amount, say $1, to show that it is, in fact, worthless.
 The IRS often disallows a loss of 100% because they will usually argue that the investment has to have at least some value.

 Always double check brokerage firm reports.
-If you sold a stock in 2014, the brokerage firm reports the basis on an IRS Form 1099-B in January 2015.
-Unfortunately, there have been a number of problems implementing the new reporting rules, so we suggest you double-check these numbers to make sure that the basis is calculated correctly and does not result in a higher amount of tax than you need to pay.
+If you sold a stock in 2015, the brokerage firm reports the basis on an IRS Form 1099-B in early 2016.
+Unfortunately, sometimes there could be problems when reporting your information, so we suggest you double-check these numbers to make sure that the basis is calculated correctly and does not result in a higher amount of tax than you need to pay.

 Zero Percent Tax on Long-term Capital Gains

-The 0% long-term capital gains tax rate has been permanently extended for taxpayers who end up in the 10% or 15% ordinary income tax brackets, which is up to $36,900 for single filers and $73,800 for joint filers (See chart on page 1).
+The 0% long-term capital gains tax rate is for taxpayers who end up in the 10% or 15% ordinary income tax brackets, which is up to $37,450 for single filers and $74,900 for joint filers (See chart on page 1).
 If your taxable income goes above this threshold, then any excess long-term capital gains will be taxed at a 15% capital gains tax rate and/or 20% capital gains tax rate, depending on how high your taxable income is for the year.

 If you are eligible for the 0% capital gains tax rate, it might be a good time to consider selling some appreciated investments to take advantage of it.
 Sell just enough so your gain pushes your income to the top of the 15% tax bracket, then buy new shares in the same company.
-You do not have to comply with the “wash sale” and wait 30 days.
+The “wash sale” requirement to wait 30 days does not apply for gains.
 With “gains harvesting,” you can actually sell the stock and buy it back in the same day.
 Of course, there will be transaction costs such as commissions and other brokerage fees.
 At the end of the day you will have the same number of shares, but with a higher cost basis.
 Please remember, you must also review your state income tax rules to determine whether or not these gains will be tax-free at the state level.

 If you’re ineligible for the 0% capital gains tax rate, but you have adult children in the 0% bracket, consider gifting appreciated stock to them.
 Your adult children will pay a lot less in capital gains tax than if you sold the stock yourself and gifted the cash to them.